girishchandranc/autosarfactory/README.md

 - Autosar Explorer - A simple tree which shows all elements in the model.
 - Property view - Info about property and its corresponding values of the selected element in autosar explorer.
 - Referenced by view - This views list elements which references the selected element in autosar explorer.
 - Search view - Provision to search any elements in the model.
 The type of search can be selected through a combobox at the top of the view.
-There are 3 different types of searches available: by the element short name, by a regular expression applied to the name of the element or by the Autosar type of the element.
+There are 3 different types of search available: by the element short name, by a regular expression applied to the name of the element or by the Autosar type of the element.

 The menu bar allows to switch the theme applied to the application at runtime and to exit the application.
 (This is planned to be extended with new menu options added in the future).